named-data/NFD/docs/INSTALL.rst

     route-add-accepted prefix=/ndn nexthop=308 origin=static cost=0 flags=child-inherit expires=never

 The ``/ndn`` means that NFD will forward all Interests that start with ``/ndn`` through the face to the other host.
 If you only want to forward Interests with a certain prefix, use it instead of ``/ndn``.
 This only forwards Interests to the other host, but there is no "back route" for the other host to forward Interests to you.
-For that, you must go to the other host and use ``nfdc`` to add the route.
+For that, you can rely on automatic prefix propagation feature of NFD or go to the other host and use ``nfdc`` to add the route.

-The "back route" can also be automatically configured with ``nfd-autoreg``.
-For more information refer to :doc:`manpages/nfd-autoreg`.

 Playing with NFD
 ----------------